Not-so-Cleansing Recessions: Introduction

 \section{Introduction}

-Recessions are often periods of increased reallocation of economic activity.
+Recessions are periods of increased reallocation of economic activity.
 The \textit{liquidationist} view of business cycles has long posited that during downturns, unproductive economic units exit, and, as the economy recovers, they are replaced by new and more productive firms. \cite{stiglitz1993endogenous} refers to this effect as the \textit{``silver lining of economic recessions''}.
 The intellectual roots of this argument can be traced back to \cite{schumpeter1934}, who viewed recessions as a necessary short-term pain through which the economy improves its long-run outcomes.

-Figure \ref{fig:loss_of_m_es} shows the evolution of the number of active firms in the administrative data from Spain (SABI).
-Comparing the data with a linear trend estimated until the period before the 2007-08 recession, we see a large and persistent drop in the number of firms.
-Figure \ref{fig:tfp_entrant_exiters}, based on the same data, shows that while in \textit{normal times} the estimated TFP distribution of entering and exiting firms is very similar, in recession periods this does not hold.
-In particular, we find that entrants are substantially more productive than exiters during the recession.
+Figure \ref{fig:loss_of_m_es} provides the empirical motivation for our analysis.
+It shows the evolution of the number of active firms in the administrative data from Spain (SABI).
+Relative to a linear trend estimated through 2006, the number of firms exhibits a large and persistent decline following the 2007-08 recession.
+Figure \ref{fig:tfp_entrant_exiters}, based on the same data, shows that while in \textit{normal times} the estimated TFP distributions of entering and exiting firms are very similar, this is not the case during recessions.
+We find that the distribution of entering firms first-order stochastically dominates that of exiting ones.
 This represents prima facie evidence of a positive reallocation during recessions: exiting firms are replaced by, on average, better ones, consistent with the creative destruction in Schumpeterian theories.
-However, this reallocation may not necessarily induce output or welfare improvements even in the long run, when the recession has subsided.
+However, we argue that this reallocation may not necessarily yield output or welfare gains even in the long run, when the recession has subsided.